The Effect of Attention Head Count on Transformer Approximation: Preliminaries

 This formulation subsumes common designs where $P_{\phi}$ combines a content embedding with either learned or deterministic positional encoding.
 For example, if $\text{Emb}(x)$ is a content embedding map and $p(t)$ a positional code, then common schemes correspond to or Following common practice, we append a trainable \emph{classification token} $\hat{c}_0 \in \mathbb{R}^E$ to the sequence.
 The final input to the transformer is

 and the output $\hat{y}$ is taken from the $(T\!+\!1)$-th position corresponding to $\hat{c}_0$.

 \paragraph{Transformer Hypothesis Class} With the input space and embedding defined, we then formulate the transformer hypothesis space.
 We consider a single-layer transformer based on the standard architecture \citep{vaswani2017.AttentionAllYou}, with two modifications introduced for analytical simplicity.
-Firstly, we omit layer normalization, noting that its removal does not harm the approximation capacity of the model.
+Firstly, we omit layer normalization to simplify the analysis, while acknowledging its practical importance, and we conjecture that our key lower bound (Theorem~\ref{thm2:p2}) still holds when layer normalization is present.
 Secondly, we exclude residual connections outside the feed-forward network.
 In the single-layer sequence-to-vector setting, where the output is read from a designated classification token, the residual branch can be merged into the feed-forward transformation by reparameterization, thus these likewise do not alter the expressive power of the architecture.

 For an $h$-head, single-layer transformer, let $n$ denote the embedding dimension \emph{per head} and $E=nh$ the total embedding dimension.
 The output is

 where for each head $i$, $W_{Q,i}, W_{K,i} \in \mathbb{R}^{n \times E}$ are the query/key projection matrices, $W_{V,i} \in \mathbb{R}^{n \times E}$ is the value projection, $W_O \in \mathbb{R}^{E \times E}$ is the output projection applied to the concatenated heads, and $\hat{F}:\mathbb{R}^{E}\to\mathbb{R}^l$ is a feed-forward network which we call it the \emph{feed-forward block}.
 The softmax with scaling factor $\beta$ is defined by